1993 Dodge OEM EV

 ----- Other Chrysler EV History -----

-Powered Interurban Commuter), was launched in 1997 with advanced
+(Electric Powered Intraurban Commuter), was launched

-lead acid batteries and later in 1998 with nickel
+in 1997 with advanced lead acid batteries and later in 1998 with

-also has and example of the EPIC.
+collection also holds an example of the 1999 EPIC

 ---> Additional pictures below <---